aws-samples/aws-iot-elf/README.md

         thingName=t_name, principal=keys_cert['certificateArn'])
 ...
 ```
 Everything else around this code is to prepare for, or record the results of, the invocation of these functions.
+Note: The thing policy is created and attached in the `send` step.

 Lastly, when you run the `create` command you can see in the example output below that a thing named `thing_0` was created and associated with a certificate in region `us-west-2`.
 ```